postaverse/postaverse/README.md

 # Postaverse
 ![loc](https://img.shields.io/endpoint?url=https://ghloc.vercel.app/api/postaverse/postaverse/badge?filter=.php$&label=Lines%20of%20Code%20(PHP)&color=B66BFE)

-> [!NOTE]
-> Postaverse is not 100% ready to be a social media platform yet.
-We require contributions to make this possible!

 Welcome to the **Postaverse** - an open-source project designed to create a robust and scalable social media network.
 This platform allows users to connect, share, and communicate with each other seamlessly.

 ## Table of Contents